COMET: Convolutional Dimension Interaction for Collaborative Filtering: Experiments

-\textbf{Evaluation Protocols.}\quad In order to make a fair comparison among COMET with other approaches, the \textsl{leave-one-out} evaluation method is adopted \cite{rendle2009bpr,he2018outer}.
-To be specific, we hold the latest interacted item of each user as the test positive samples, and other 99 random items which have no interaction with this user as the test negative samples.
-Therefore, all the comparing models generate recommendations for each user by ranking the above 100 menstioned items.
+In order to make a fair comparison among COMET with other approaches, the \textsl{leave-one-out} evaluation method is adopted, which is the common choice for recommendation from implicit feedback \cite{rendle2009bpr,he2018outer}.
+To be specific, we randomly sampled one interaction for each user as the validation set, on which we tune hyper-parameters of all approaches.
+Then we hold the latest historical item of each user as the test positive samples and the other 99 random items which have no interaction with this user as the test negative samples.
+Therefore, all the comparing models generate recommendations for each user by ranking the above 100 mentioned items.

 To evaluate the quality of the generated recommendation list, we employ two evaluation metrics in this paper, namely \textsl{Hit Ratio} (HR) and \textsl{Normalized Discounted Cumulative Gain} (NDCG).
 HR@$k$ measures if the testing item is included in the top-$k$ recommendation list, and NDCG@$k$ takes the position of correct recommendations into account \cite{he2018outer}.